LudicMindStudio/RoadAheadTeamVault/Welcome!.md

 # Honorariums how to

-# Where are we now?
-* See the Meetings tab for the latest updates during our general meetings
-* Art team current tasks: [[!!Asset To-do list!!]]
-* Writing team current tasks: see latest writing meeting in Meetings tab
-* Dev team current tasks: see latest general meetings in Meetings tab

 # I don't know how to use these!
 Don't worry!
 We all start somewhere.
 We have plenty of resources and tutorials available for you to learn.